jcmincke/jazzml/docs/guide.rst

 Let's start with a simple point defined by 2 coordinates: `x` and `y`.

-A simple python `Point` type and its possible representation in yaml are:
+A python `Point` type and its possible representation in yaml are:

 .. code:: python